✦ Scandinavian-inspired design, curated for modern living

 What Humidity Level Is Best for Basement Mold Prevention?

 For basement mold prevention, you’ll want humidity around 30–50%, ideally near 45%.
-Keep it below 60% to discourage those unwelcome guests.
+Keep it below 60% to discourage mold growth.
 You can use a dehumidifier and hygrometer to stay comfortably dry.

 How Noisy Are 75 Pint Dehumidifiers During Normal Operation?